Spiders are an important part of our food chain getting rid of nasty

 many people are very frightened by spiders and don't want them in their

-homes, so I have done some Googling to find ways people have found to repel
+homes, so I have done some Googling to find ways people have found to remove

 spiders from their homes.
 I DON'T GIVE ANY GUARANTEES